 \section{Discussion}

 Policymakers and public health experts can use vaccine efficacy for post-infection outcomes to design more precise vaccination programs.
 Our method makes inferring these causal estimands feasible in real-world multi-arm trials where outcomes are measured with error and vaccines cannot be assumed to have a nonnegative effect on infection for every individual.
-The power of our method is reflected in its flexibility to be applied to vaccine trials with multiple treatments as well as various post-infection outcomes.
-Although we focus on binary post-infection outcomes here, our method is readily extensible to ordinal and continuous measures, such as immune response as measured by antibody titer.
+The power of our method lies in its ability to be applied to vaccine trials with multiple treatments as well as various post-infection outcomes.
+Although we focus much of the paper on the binary severe illness outcome, our method is readily extensible to other binary post-infection outcomes like secondary transmission, hospitalization, or death, and to ordinal and continuous measures like immune response as measured by antibody titer or viral load.
 Accordingly, when paired with a parametric likelihood for continuous post-infection outcomes, our method may be more statistically efficient than models identified by likelihood assumptions alone, like that of \cite{zhangLikelihoodBasedAnalysisCausal2009}.
-Furthermore, our identifiability results are nonparametric, though we use parametric Bayesian estimators in our examples.
+Furthermore, our identifiability results are nonparametric, though we use parametric Bayesian models to design estimators in our examples.
 One can use these methods to design and analyze clinical trials, as we show in \Cref{sec:ve-studies}.
-More work is needed to further generalize the procedure to categorical intermediate outcomes, which would allow for more general vaccine efficacy against transmission study designs \citep{vanderweeleBoundingInfectiousnessEffect2011}, as well as applications beyond vaccine efficacy to noncompliance in multi-arm trials where the exclusion restriction could be violated \citep{chengBoundsCausalEffects2006}.